top of page

 About

 Mary-Jane the oldest of four siblings grew up in a happy generous spirited post WW2 household in Eastbourne New Zealand steeped in the conviviality and exuberance of musicals, classical ballet and dance.
 The joy and craft of which has deeply influenced and informed her work and approach to work throughout her creative career.
-That performance is by its very nature is a genuine, spontaneous connection with the audience both intellectually and emotionally.
+That performance by its very nature is a genuine, spontaneous connection with the audience both intellectually and emotionally.

-She trained in ballet, then jazz dance and later studied Cunningham technique in San Francisco in 1976.
+MJ trained in ballet, then jazz dance and later studied Cunningham technique in San Francisco in 1976.
 These experiences gave her a broad technical base to draw from as she began choreographing in 1977.

 Being based in New Zealand allowed MJ to work within a stylistically open, creatively borderless environment.
 Her work has ranged from contemporary dance and ballet to the provocations and sexual energy of cabaret burlesque, often crafting a unique movement vocabulary for each piece.
 She has choreographed for both trained and untrained performers, from ballerinas, bodybuilders to marching girls and everything in between.